Tech for Change Housing Access and Stability Mini-Hackathon

 Prizes and Badges

-All student participants will receive a $100 gift card at the close of the event.
+All students will receive $100 for participating at the close of the event.
 Participants will also receive a 2025 Public Interest Technology Tech for Change Hackathon Badge issued as an Open Badge.
-Teams will be eligible to win additional gift card prizes based on the quality of their work together and their final product.
-Finally, each team will receive an additional gift card that they can choose to donate to one of several housing-related organizations.
+Teams will be eligible to win additional prizes based on the quality of their work together and their final product.
+Finally, each team will have the opportunity to direct a donation to one of several housing-related organizations.

 Code of Conduct: